ThinkDataEd/curriculum/docs/unit1/lesson5.md

     <b>*Is there a difference in the typical number of friends the stick figures have based on the sport they play?*</b>

-    <b>*Do the stick figures who play soccer tend to have more friends that the stick figures who play tennis?*</b>
+    <b>*Do the stick figures who play soccer tend to have more friends than the stick figures who play tennis?*</b>

 13. Using the criteria of a good statistical question, student teams will go back and modify their statistical questions.
 Facilitators will ensure the team goes through the criteria for each statistical question.
 Task Managers will encourage everyone to contribute.
 Resource Managers will ensure all materials are easily accessible for recording and reporting.
 Recorders in each team will capture team members’ responses while the teacher circulates the room to check for understanding.